For anyone considering the Engineering Science program at University of Toronto

 Honestly, EngSci is just way too much effort for such a mediocre return.
 All that effort for what?
 A badge of honour?
 Bragging rights?
 EngSci doesn’t give you much of an edge in the job market or academia in most cases.
 Whether you’re a top student or an average student, you can benefit a lot more by going to a more relaxed undergraduate program, enjoying the “stereotypical” university experience, and spending the extra time doing things that matter or things you enjoy.

 So many of us EngScis missed out on typical university experiences such as partying, dating, job preparation, extracurriculars, etc. because school simply took up most of our waking time.
 Most of us didn’t end up in better places compared to our peers in other universities and programs.
 Looking back, the difficulty and effort put into school was unnecessary.
 All that sacrifice for what?
-I believe college/university should not be 100% academics.
+I believe college/university should be about the overall experience, and not be 100% academics.
 You need these other experiences to be more well-rounded and grow as an individual.

 Epilogue